Why blockchain adoption goes viral and how to keep up with the mainstream?

 How it all began

-As you already know, blockchain was introduced by Satoshi Nakamoto in 2009 as a public distributed ledger.
+As you already know, Satoshi Nakamoto introduced blockchain in 2009 as a public distributed ledger.
 Since then, the blockchain evolution has begun.

 In different years, “blockchain adoption” had the same different meaning.
 So, in 2017 it was all about Initial Coin Offerings (ICO) capable to disrupt the traditional ways of fundraising and financing.
 The whole bunch of investors was over the moon with their coin-related investment programs.
-Oh well, many of those poor souls were sobered by reality after a while.
+Oh well, the reality sobered many of those poor souls after a while.

 In turn, 2018 will be definitely remembered as the Crypto Winter.
 It was full of panic, tears and dashed hopes related to blockchain-based currency.
 However, this was the year when blockchain focus shifted from pure money-making to the adoption of the new-age technology.
 Yes sir-e bob, from now on, blockchain is not only a money-making machine anymore!